 Satiated from lunch and visual assault, descending a few floors down, I retreated to a pedestrian street where the rhythm is slower.
 Further down, I emerged into the Barrio Chueca where the city gets a little more personal.
 It is Madrid’s most flamboyant neighborhood.
 It is easy to see why.
 Chueca does not pander to tourists or give a damn to what anyone thinks about it.
 It simply thrives and exudes a peculiar restless characteristic of the city.
 A few blocks away to the west is hippy Malasaña.

 My compass of curiosity points me directly to the barrio’s beating heart – its plaza.
 While Chueca affords to offer almost anything from trendy boutiques to fine restaurants, boisterous bars, sanctimonious churches, museums and ateliers suiting all taste, I fell for the barrios late 19th century style buildings and laid back atmosphere.
 Music breaks out from time to time and runs like electricity.
-Bodies sway, couples twirl blissfully, others erupt into song, beards co-mingle and love – physical love, self-love, selfless love, requited and unrequited floats like the music.
+Bodies sway, couples twirl blissfully, bystanders erupt into song, beards co-mingle and love – physical love, self-love, selfless love, requited and unrequited spill and float like the music.

 As the city takes a break during an afternoon siesta, I hurriedly made a beeline to two of the city’s repositories of the grand masters’ art.